Elizabeth Mure: Life

 Elizabeth Mure was said to be born at Rowallan Castle.
 Her parents were Sir Adam Mure of Rowallan, Ayrshire, and Janet Mure of Pokelly, Ayr, South Ayrshire.
 Through her father, Elizabeth Mure may be a descendant of Fergus of Galloway (est. 1078 - 1161) and his wife Elizabeth FitzRoy (est. 1109 - 1160), the illegitimate daughter of King Henry I of England, and a member of the House of Normandy.
 The Muirs/Mures also claim descent from King Fergus Mór of Dál Riata, per the history of Clan Muir.

-In 1336, Elizabeth married Robert Stewart, then High Steward of Scotland.
+Elizabeth is believed to have entered into a 'secular marriage' with Robert Stewart, then High Steward of Scotland, around 1336.
+They had multiple children.
 The marriage was criticized as uncanonical, so they remarried in 1349, following a papal dispensation dated at Avignon 22 November 1347.
 They had at least ten children, with some accounts saying as many as thirteen.
 Doubts about the validity of their marriage led to disputes over their children's right to the crown.

-Elizabeth died before her husband inherited the crown at the age of 55 in 1371, and he later remarried (Papal Dispensation dated 2 May 1355).
+When Robert Stewart inherited the crown at the age of 55 in 1371, becoming Robert II of Scotland, Elizabeth had already died.
+Robert II later remarried (Papal Dispensation dated 2 May 1355).
 On 27 March 1371, "The Lord John (who later took the title of King Robert III, changing his name because of what he saw as John de Baliol's unpatriotic desecration of the name John), Earl of Carrick and Steward of Scotland, first-born son of King Robert II" was declared heir to the Crown by Parliament in Scone Abbey.